w3c/window-management/EXPLAINER.md

 Many parts of the Window Placement API either depend upon, or are enhanced by, access to the end user's screen configuration.
-Such access may be made available through a [Screen enumeration API](https://github.com/spark008/screen-enumeration), or a screen picker UI built into the browser.
+Such access may be made available through a [Screen Enumeration API](https://github.com/spark008/screen-enumeration), which may use a screen picker UI built into the browser.

 ## Use cases